 We strongly recommend supplemental insurance to cover medical evacuation.

 Diarrheal illness is common among travelers, even in luxury accommodations.
-Travelers should wash their hands, drink bottled water and avoid street and undercooked food.
+Travelers should wash their hands, drink bottled water, and avoid street and undercooked food.

 The following diseases are prevalent:

-Be up-to-date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.
+Vaccinations: Be up to date on all vaccinations recommended by the U.S. Centers for Disease Control and Prevention.

-Road Conditions and Safety: Road accidents, many involving pedestrians and bicyclists, are now Cuba’s leading cause of death.
+Road Conditions and Safety: Road accidents, many involving pedestrians and bicyclists, are Cuba’s leading cause of death.
 Cuban authorities may prohibit drivers from leaving the country until claims associated with an accident are settled.
 Drivers found responsible for accidents resulting in serious injury or death may receive long prison sentences.
 U.S. citizen drivers are often found at fault for accidents they are involved in.

-Drive with extreme care.
-Major streets are generally well-maintained, but secondary streets are not.
-Avoid driving at night as many roads are unlit..
-Emergency lights or signals are rare making it virtually impossible to detect hazards after dark.
+Outside of major cities, avoid driving at night as many roads are unlit.
+Emergency lights or signals are rare, making it virtually impossible to detect hazards after dark.
 Street signage is insufficient and confusing.
 Many Cuban cars are old, in poor condition, and lack reliable safety equipment.
 Heed caution throughout the country as there are rolling blackouts which may leave streets dark and without traffic lights, even in major cities.

 The principal Cuban east-west highway is in good condition but extends only part of the way from Havana to the eastern end of the island.
 Hazards – including unfenced livestock and farm vehicles – are common.